-The County does not provide video arraignment from the Pierce County Jail.
-Video arraignments allow the City to safely and effectively provide public defense services to jail populations, such as decreasing the number of jail transports, which are expensive and potentially hazardous.
-The City requests that the County find solutions to the issues impeding their ability to provide this service.
-The City supports the County allocating the necessary resources to provide for video arraignment.
+The County does not provide video arraignment for the DuPont, Steilacoom, and Lakewood Municipal Courts. from the Pierce County Jail. - Video arraignments allow the City to safely and effectively provide public defense services to jail populations, such as decreasing the number of jail transports, which are expensive and potentially hazardous.
+The City requests that the County find expand solutions to the issues impeding their ability to provide this service for all hearings.
+The City supports the County identify a way to provide this service to the DuPont, Steilacoom, and Lakewood Municipal Courts. allocating the necessary resources to provide for video arraignment.-